February 1, 2020

 October 15, 2019

 Just a few weeks ago, I discovered this unique tile tableau from 1979 designed by Jan F. Swemmer from Hellevoetsluis, The Netherlands, who was invited by Holland America Line two years later to give a course in pottery painting during the 21st world cruise of the ss Rotterdam.
 In the meantime, it seems that Adriaan (Arie) Struijk had sailed on the ss Nieuw Amsterdam in WW II and thereafter, served as Laundry Manager on several world cruises on the ss Rotterdam.
+The tableau is in the possession of Martien Hoegen, chairman of Vereniging De Line.
 The tableau can be found in the menu Earlier Tiles.

 Below the last tiles from the Mariner Collection 2019.
 As said before, the new edition is a copy of the 2017-2018 series (7 pieces) but this time without the indication “ms”.